 For the price, you can’t go wrong with the record player stand – the quality is there, and you are getting the most of every penny you spend.

-4) Way Basics Record Storage Cube
+4) Way Basics Record Player Storage

 If you are looking for minimalistic record storage, you just hit the jackpot.
 This record player stand is a light and easy solution to have all your vinyl in one place.
 It comes with a lifetime guarantee and is made of zBoard.
 For those who aren’t sure what that means, it’s an eco-friendly recycled paperboard material that’s very light yet durable.